videojs/videojs-contrib-ads/docs/integrator/options.md

 Set this to true if you are using ads stitched into the content video.
 This is necessary for ad events to be sent correctly.

+### liveCuePoints

+Type: `boolean`
+Default Value: `true`

+If set to true, content will play muted behind ads on supported platforms when the content is detected to be a live stream.
+This is to support ads on video metadata cuepoints during a live stream.
+It also results in more precise resumes after ads during a live stream.
+If set to true, content will be paused while an ad is playing and will be restored at the position it was at when the ad break began.

+Note: In a future major version update, we plan to change the default to `false` because we believe this reflects a more intuitive and common default behavior.
+The default is `true` for backwards compatibility.
+If you want to avoid having to migrate in the future, you might consider setting an explicit value for `liveCuePoints` instead of relying on the default.

 ### contentIsLive

 Type: `boolean`